Vouchers ease start-up stress for churches seeing demand for more Christian schools

 The state has an expansive voucher program in which taxpayers help to pay tuition for all families who want to send their kids to private schools.
 While that's not the primary reason Faith Family Community and other churches are launching Christian schools on their campus, the vouchers have made it easier.

-It’s not about hurting public schools, said pastor Jimmy Scroggins, whose Family Church in South Florida is launching four classical Christian schools over the next year.
+It’s not about hurting public schools, said pastor Jimmy Scroggins, whose Family Church in South Florida is hoping to launch three classical Christian schools over the next year.
 Rather, he said it’s about giving parents more schooling options that align with their Christian values.

 Family Church is responding to an ongoing demand that rose out of heightened, pandemic-era scrutiny of what children were being taught in public schools about gender, sexuality and other contentious issues, he said.
 In Christian classrooms, pastors say religious beliefs can inform lessons on morals and character building, teachers are free to incorporate the Bible across subjects, and the immersive environment may give students a better chance of staying believers as adults.